Some Frequently Answered Questions about SummerSongs — here are the answers!

 Q: What if I don’t play an instrument or sing…at all!

 A: That is perfectly fine.
 Our songwriting instructors will enrich you with methods and prompts and creativity classes to keep you writing excitedly all week.
-In addition, we have had many attendees who come without playing any music at all — perhaps they are accompanying a spouse or a young adult.
-There are lots of spots to hang out and meditate or take a walk; canoes and kayaks are available to enjoy on our own private lake; hiking trails encircle the property; and in the evenings there are performances galore.
+In addition, we have had many attendees who come without playing any music or writing at all — perhaps they are accompanying a spouse or a young adult.
+There are lots of spots to hang out, read, and meditate or take a walk; canoes and kayaks are available to enjoy on our own private lake; hiking trails encircle the property; and in the evenings there are performances galore.
 This could be a perfect time to decompress in the day, then enjoy abundant music at night.
 And you will eat well!
 And if you decide to give singing or playing a try, you will be very happy with our warm, encouraging, supportive and skillful staff.

 Q: What is the cost of SummerSongs and what is included in the price?

-A: The lowest price for SummerSongs 2023 is $1349.
-The price includes shared lodging at the Stony Point Center in dorm-style semi-private rooms (two beds) w/ shared baths (3 rooms share one bath) The lodges include communal areas with refrigerators and storage.
+A: The all-inclusive price for SummerSongs typically starts at about $1499.
+This includes shared lodging in semi-private rooms (two beds) w/ shared baths in the hall.
 In addition, all meals are included (wonderful local and organic food, some grown right on the property!) as well as all classes, one-on-one coaching, performances, jams and other activities.
 Private rooms and other upgrades are available for a fee on a first-come first-served basis.

 Q: What differentiates SummerSongs from other music camps?